telecter/cmd-launcher/README.md

 ### Creating an instance

 To create a new instance, use the `create` subcommand.
-You can use the `--loader, -l` flag to set the mod loader (only fabric at the moment.)
+You can use the `--loader, -l` flag to set the mod loader.
+Only Fabric and Quilt are supported at the moment.

 Use the `--version, -v` flag to set the game version.
 If no value is supplied, the latest release is used.
 Acceptable values also include `release` or `snapshot` for the latest of either.
 ```sh